Top 12 Compliance Risks that Can Affect Your GSA Schedule

 For non-TDR contractors, sales are reported quarterly by the end of the month following the end of a financial quarter (so, for example, April 30 for the quarter spanning from January 1 to March 31).

-3. Trade Agreement Act (TAA) Compliance
+3. Trade Agreements Act (TAA) Compliance

 4. Labor Category Qualifications